 This Strategy sets out the developments / actions the Council proposes over the short-term future to further improve risk management maturity.
-These developments include the following actions: -
+These developments include the following actions:

-Action Target Implementation Date Complete To review and revise the Council's Risk Management Policy Statement and Strategy and related guidance with endorsement from Chief Officers and Corporate Governance Committee.
-Ongoing annually Yes Assist Update of Departmental Service Planning Guidance 2021-22.
-Annual Yes DMT and Risk Champions to align Risk Registers to the Service Planning Process - 2022-23.
-To ensure risks recorded link back to departmental and service planning objectives.
-December 2021 Annual February 2022 Update and communicate through Manager's Digest, the Council's intranet Risk Management pages to include; Revised Risk Management Policy & Strategy All relevant guidance on methodologies and processes, including the revised Risk Assessment Criteria and Map Who to contact: details of the risk management "network", Links to further information and guidance e.g. ALARM website February/March annually Due after County Council on 23 February 2022 Provision of support to Departmental Risk Champions if necessary.
-Ongoing Yes Develop options for Collaboration Office 365 space by Department for updates to Departmental Risk Registers.
-2022-23 Partly complete Develop and introduce key performance indicator(s) for risk management activity to maintain and improve the maturity rating.
-Ongoing Partly - Developed dashboards on Tableau Develop a training matrix to identify the levels of training that need to be attained by staff at different levels in the organisation.
+Action Frequency Target Implementation Date To review and revise the Council's Risk Management Policy Statement and Strategy and related guidance with endorsement from Chief Officers and Corporate Governance Committee.
+Ongoing 27 January 2023 Encourage DMTs and Risk Champions to align Risk Registers to their 2023-24 business planning objectives.
+Annual April/May 2023 Update and communicate through Manager's Digest, the Council's intranet Risk Management pages to include; Revised Risk Management Policy &amp; Strategy All relevant guidance on methodologies and processes, including the revised Risk Assessment Criteria and Map Who to contact: details of the risk management "network", Links to further information and guidance e.g. ALARM web-site Annual Early March 2023 Develop options for Collaboration Office 365 space by Department for updates to Departmental Risk Registers.
+Introduce and continuously develop key performance indicator(s) for risk management activity to maintain and improve the maturity rating.
+Ongoing Develop a training matrix to identify the levels of training that need to be attained by staff at different levels in the organisation.
 Explore differing options E.g. Face to face, external training.
 Explore the free training offering from the Council's Insurance providers - Gallagher Bassett's risk management consultancy service.
-Ongoing Partly To liaise with ALARM and East Midlands Regional Group to develop and implement guidance to ensure risks associated with partnerships are captured, particularly where the Council is the lead accountable body.
+To liaise with ALARM and East Midlands Regional Group to develop and implement guidance to ensure risks associated with partnerships are captured, particularly where the Council is the lead accountable body.
 Intranet to be updated accordingly.
-2021-22 No c/fwd. to 2022-23
+2021-22 No c/fwd. to 2022-23 Develop E Learning for Risk Management By summer 2023 Undertake Risk Maturity Assessment and implement an Action Plan to address any recommendations.
+Triennially Spring 2023